All you need to know about gynecomastia

 Pectoral contouring improvements

-Safe and effective procedure with a very low risk
+A safe and effective procedure at a low risk

 You’ll see a difference in your pecs right away, but it will take a few days after your surgery for the initial swelling to go down.